IIIF/api/source/api/presentation/2.0/index.md

 ```
 {: .urltemplate}

 For some objects, there may be more than just images available to represent the page.
 Other resources could include the full text of the object, musical notations, musical performances, diagram transcriptions, commentary annotations, tags, video, data and more.
-These additional resources are included in annotation lists, referenced from the canvas.
+These additional resources are included in annotation lists, referenced from the canvas they are associated with.

 The {name} parameter in the URI pattern _MUST_ uniquely distinguish it from all other lists, and is typically the same name as the canvas.
 As a single canvas may have multiple lists of additional resources, perhaps divided by type, this _MUST NOT_ be assumed however, and the URIs must be followed rather than constructed _a priori_.
 As with other uses of the {name} parameter, it _SHOULD NOT_ begin with a number.